-(3 marks) [CS - Final]
+(3 marks) [CS - Final] (ii) Repo and reverse repo Answer:

-- Repo Rate: The rate at which Reserve Bank provides overnight liquidity • to banks against collateral of government and other approved securities. - Reverse Repo Rate: The rate at which reserve bank absorbs liquidity • on overnight basis from banks against collateral of eligible government securities.
+- Repo Rate: The rate at which Reserve Bank provides overnight liquidity • to banks against collateral of government and other approved securities. - Reverse Repo Rate: The rate at which reserve bank absorbs liquidity on overnight basis from banks against collateral of eligible government securities.